Early Childhood Studies (MA)

 Plus, we support your success with:

-- Access to a networking base with academic and community professionals in the Greater Toronto Area.
+- Access to a networking base with academic and community professionals in the Greater Toronto Area and beyond.

-- Research opportunities on immigrant families, inclusion and special needs, linguistic minority children and more.
+- Research opportunities in the areas of immigrant children and families, inclusion and disability, linguistic minority children and more.

-- Approachable faculty with expertise in early childhood care and education, child development, the sociology of childhood, children's rights, family support and social policy, and equity and inclusion.
+- Approachable faculty with expertise in early childhood care and education, child development, children's rights, research with children, family support and social policy, racial equity, children's health and more.

 - Graduate student lounge.